The Hoober-Bloob Highway

-The Hoober-Bloob Highway is an animated musical special written by Theodor Geisel (the real name of Dr. Seuss) and produced by DePatie–Freleng Enterprises.
+The Hoober-Bloob Highway is an animated musical special written by Dr. Seuss and produced by DePatie–Freleng Enterprises.
 The special first aired February 19, 1975 on CBS, and was the last Dr. Seuss special produced for that network.
-Geisel also composed the song lyrics, which were set to music by Dean Elliott.
+Seuss also composed the song lyrics, which were set to music by Dean Elliott.

 Mr. Hoober-Bloob, a dispatcher of newborn children from some location in space, is preparing to send a new child down his highway to Earth, but first, he gives the child a chance to decide for himself whether he wants the life of a human.
 Mr. Hoober-Bloob shows him the realistic problems and pleasures that people face in life.
 The story suggests that while things may be pretty bad, there is always something to be thankful for.

 Plot

 The titular highway is a long and winding road that leads to Earth from an area high up in space where newborn babies come from.
 The plot revolves around a newborn child, referred to as "Bub", as he tries to decide what he wants out of his life, or even if he wants to go at all, before being sent down the Hoober-Bloob Highway to be born.

 Mr. Hoober-Bloob, with the help of a lute with arms and legs that often breaks into fast-paced solos (to the annoyance of Mr. Hoober-Bloob), explains to Bub what to expect in human life.
 His explanations are often accompanied by musical vignettes of Bub, depicted as a pre-adolescent boy, in an unusual situation that accompanies the song (such as being placed in front of a long and quickly scrolling tape with checkboxes on it and being expected to check the boxes quickly in the "Answer Yes or No" segment).
 Eventually, Bub makes the decision to depart for the world below, and Mr. Hoober-Bloob excitedly pushes his carriage down the Hoober-Bloob Highway at last.